-It’s been a long wait but finally the Champions League is back.
+The knockout stage of the Champions League is in full swing and the competition to reach the final in Kiev is fierce.
 To help you find the best bets, we’ve gone beyond the usual form guides and head-to-heads and pushed ourselves to deliver a different take on the stats you’ll need to inform your betting as the eight two-legged ties play themselves out over the next month.

 For each fixture in the Round of 16 we’ve identified each club’s three main goal threats, based on how frequently they’ve found the net this season, measured the Champions League experience of each squad by round, broken down their average age by position and finally looked back over each club’s record to work out which of the two legs will be more pivotal.

 Sevilla had already held Liverpool to a draw twice in this season before their first-leg stalemate against Jose Mourinho’s side, and would surely be taking an aggregate lead to Manchester if not for David De Gea’s heroics.
 The visitors could offer more of a threat at Old Trafford if Wissam Ben Yedder makes the starting 11 this time around, with the French striker having netted more frequently than anyone else on either team.

 United will surely play more expansively with the crowd behind them and they have a sizeable advantage in big-game experience.
 The Spanish side only have seven appearances between them beyond this stage of the competition, even if the Red Devils’ attack is one of the youngest in the Round of 16.
 Sevilla’s vulnerability in away matches at this level also makes a shock unlikely, with just 28% of their trips resulting in a win.

 This match-up pits youth against experience, with the youngest attack left in the tournament facing the oldest, along with the third oldest defence.
 Facundo Ferreyra demonstrated his capabilities with his leveller in Ukraine a few weeks ago and another goal from him here could settle the tie.